-Right time is extremely important as it is a lengthy and time-consuming process if you have a big user base and complex environment.
-You do not want to find out that some dependent software is getting out of support soon after upgrade or the new version has a critical bug which is not resolved yet.
-Upgrade should be driven by need to get maximum value out of it.
-Check versions of all integrated and dependent software like CAD, ERP, Database, MS-Office, etc. to see that they remain supported for next 2-3 years on new version.
+The right time is extremely important as it is a lengthy and time-consuming process if you have a big user base and a complex environment.
+You do not want to find out that some dependent software is getting out of support soon after an upgrade or the new version has a critical bug that is not resolved yet.
+The upgrade should be driven by the need to get maximum value out of it.
+Check versions of all integrated and dependent software like CAD, ERP, Database, MS Office, etc. to see that they remain supported for the next 2-3 years on the new version.

 You can download the certification matrix from siemens website here https://www.plm.automation.siemens.com/global/en/support/certifications.html.
-Synchronize your upgrade cycle so that you need not upgrade before 5-6 maintenance patches of second latest version is released.
+Synchronize your upgrade cycle so that you do need not upgrade before 5-6 maintenance patches of the second latest version are released.

 Upgrading to latest version is certainly tempting because of so much marketing and fanfare around latest versions but new versions always comes with new bugs.
 Normally the second latest major version with latest patch is more stable.
 The more time has passed after major release the better.
 But if you have a critical bug or need a function in latest release then a carefully planned and extensively tested upgrade version can be an exception.
 Siemens has launched Teamcenter 13.0 now (June 2020) and Teamcenter 12.4 is the latest major version available.
 It’s a good time to move to TC12 now.